nebuchadneZZar01/sustineo_extractor/README.md

 All these informations are used to instantiate `TextBox` class objects for every detected word.

 ##### Box-type
-The bounding boxes and respective coordinates are used to detect which word is contained in which colored box, and thus in which `LabelBox`, forming then the label.
+The bounding boxes and the respective coordinates are used to detect which word is contained in which colored box, and thus in which `LabelBox`, forming then the label.

 ##### Blob-type
 Every `TextBox` is put into a `LabelBoxColorless` according to this heuristic: